 Include images, GIFs, videos and FAQs as visual aids

 If possible, make helpful info and policies available in additional languages

 Anticipate questions and doubts people might have about your data collection practices and answer them in-line

-We acknowledge security concerns, and point out the PrivacyWallet’s safety features
+Acknowledge security concerns, and point out safety features

-We provide a link to learn more about security (this could be a video, an article, or just a pop up)
+Provide a link to learn more about security.
+This could be a video, an article, or just a pop up.

 3. Ask for consent at the right time, in the right way

 Whether you are simply asking employees or customers for routine personal information by email or asking users to allow your app to see their location, getting consent before collecting data is a requirement under most data protection regulations.
 But how you do so can either put your users at ease or on edge.
 Here are a couple of tips: